 Slowly, Elena’s words begin to make sense in the context of this place I’m in.
 On the surface, Bucharest seems so familiar and comfortable: the way it looks; the conversations I have with young Romanians; the beautiful shops and hipster cafés; the raw energy and feeling of change.
 But it’s also full of complexities I can’t quite grasp or understand, like the influence of the church, the audacity of the government, and the sheer determination of the young to keep their country from running off the rails.

-All this from a street art tour seem like a stretch, I admit.
+All this from a street art tour seems like a stretch, I admit.

 But Elena is no ordinary guide.
 And as she talks, I start to see the hope, the humour, and the raging defiance in both the beauty and the ugliness of Bucharest’s street art.
 It’s in everything we see and everywhere we go.